Nikhil20012/Online-Ordering-System-using-OOAD-in-Java/README.md

 **The Entity package** is the one which interacts which the database and helps in getting the relevant information and contains all details of the entities present in the project , it contains total of 7 java files

 **Main File** is the entry file from which we can synchronize everything and start the execution of the application

+To tun the code: Open the code in the VSCode and satrt debugging.